 Some visitors want to share your content with their social media followers and connections.

 There are plenty of free and paid social sharing plugins for WordPress, the most popular blogging platform.
-We use one called Social Warfare.
+We use a lightweight plugin called Scriptless Social Sharing.

-Only writing about topics directly connected to your business
+Only writing about topics directly connected to your industry

 The Hartford attracts their audience and then presents a sidebar call to action that has a Learn More button.
 Which leads to the last common mistake in our list: